 - You don’t notice the grease on your clothes or tear in your pants until you’re at that meeting.

-- If you’re a man, you have smoother legs than your wife or girlfriend.
+- If you’re a man, you have smoother legs than your woman.

 - You embrace fluorescent jackets, vests, and shirts.
 The brighter, the better.